Andrew Wight

 Andrew Wight (14 November 1959 – 4 February 2012) was an Australian screenwriter and producer best known for his 2011 film Sanctum.
 He produced over 45 films including television documentaries, live television specials and 3D IMAX films.
 His credits include Ghosts of the Abyss, Aliens of the Deep and Expedition: Bismarck.
 Wight was honoured with the Australian Geographic Society Spirit of Adventure Awards in 1989.

 Biography

 Wight grew up on the family farm "Tarqua" near Harrow in western-Victoria, and attended Hamilton College as a boarder between 1972 and 1977.
 It was here that he developed a taste for caving, exploring the nearby Byaduk Caves network of lava caves, under the direction of his Chemistry teacher, accompanied by a few other close school friends.
-In 1988, he eventually went on to attempt a record cave dive in Pannikin Plains Cave on the Nullarbor Plain, where flash floods turned the expedition into a life-or-death adventure.
+In subsequent years, and throughout the 1980s, he became a highly-skilled and respected cave diving explorer and instructor, and played several key roles in the management of the Cave Divers Association of Australia (CDAA) Inc. In 1988, he led a team of cave diving explorers on an expedition to attempt a record cave dive in Pannikin Plain Cave on the Nullarbor Plain, where flash floods turned the expedition into a life-or-death struggle.
 This was captured on film by his support team, and eventually published as Nullarbor Dreaming.
 This short film launched his career as an international film-maker and culminated in him becoming James Cameron's right-hand man on many 3D and other film projects.
 Sanctum was inspired by his Nullarbor experience.